dumlutimuralp/antrea-packet-walks/part_c/README.md

 ### 9.11.5 EgressRule Table #50

 At this stage, the flow is in Table 50.

-On Worker 2 node this table consists of the corresponding flow entries of the egress rules that are configured in Kubernetes Network Policy "backendpolicy" only, it does not have any entries related to egress rules that are configured in Kubernetes Network Policy "frontendpolicy" since there are <b>no frontend pods running on Worker 2 node</b>.
-(Section 3 can be revisited for the content of the "backendpolicy")
+On Worker 2 node Table 50 has flow entries which correspond to the egress rules that are configured in Kubernetes Network Policy "backendpolicy" only; it does not have any flow entries related to egress rules that are configured in Kubernetes Network Policy "frontendpolicy" since there are <b>no frontend pods running on Worker 2 node</b>.

 Table 50 on Worker 2 node is shown below.